UnitTestBot/UTBotJava/docs/TaintAnalysis.md

-# Taint Analysis
+# Taint analysis

 ## Configuration

+There are four _rule types_: sources, passes, cleaners and sinks.

+Each rule type contains
+* a method name,
+* a method description,
+* a method signature (optional),
+* runtime conditions (optional).

-### Basic
+### Method name

-- There are 4 sections: sources, passes, cleaners and sinks.
-Each of them contains a list of methods descriptions (rules).
-Fully qualified method names can be written in one line, or it can be defined by nested parts — first the package names, then the class name, and finally the method name.
+Fully qualified _method names_ can be written in one line.

+One can also define a full _method name_ using nested structure: the package name is specified first, then the class name appears, and finally there is the method name itself.

 Note that regular expressions in names are not supported.

-- Each rule can contain a method signature — a list of argument types (at compile-time): `signature: [  <int>, _, <java.lang.String> ]`
-  - name of the type is written in `<>`.
-  - `_` means any type.
-- Also, the rule can contain runtime conditions that must be met for triggering this rule.
-Here you can set specific values of method arguments or their runtime types.
-More detailed information about the `conditions` is given below.
-- The `signature` and `conditions` fields are optional.
-If you do not specify them, the rule will be triggered on any call of the method.
-- If several rules are suitable for one method call, they will all be applied in some kind of order.
+### Method description

+Method description constitutes the essence of a rule.
+Here are method descriptions for the rules of each type: sources, passes, cleaners and sinks.

-### Sources
+#### Sources

-- The `add-to` field specifies which objects will be marked.
+The `add-to` field specifies the objects to be marked.
 You can specify only one value here or a whole list.

-Possible values:
+Possible values are:
-    - `this`
+* `this`
-    - `arg1`
+* `arg1`
-    - `arg2`
+* `arg2`
-    - ...
+* ...
-    - `return`
+* `return`

-- The `marks` field specifies which `marks` to add to objects from `add-to`.
+The `marks` field specifies the `marks` that should be added to the objects from the `add-to` list.
 You can also specify only one mark here or a whole list.

 **Example:**